tischfieldlab/moseq-reports/docs/src/Tools.md

 This tool provides a way to visualize incoming or outgoing transition probabilities relative to the currently selected syllable as a [sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram).

-The plot is arranged as a series of nodes representing syllables, connected by edges representing the probability of transition between the incoming or outgoing syllable and the currently selected syllable (rooted in the center of th diagram).
+The plot is arranged as a series of nodes representing syllables, connected by edges representing the probability of transition between the incoming or outgoing syllable and the currently selected syllable (rooted in the center of the diagram).
 The width (and possibly the color, if using the setting `Show Relative Differences` is enabled) are proportional to the probability of a transition.

 ### Settings